suptext/suptext.github.io/docs/more/2024/07/22/failing-in-the-open.md

 Yet when faced by similar situations myself, I am no stranger to sticking to ‘what works’ over something less foolproof.

 Besides maybe those at the very start of their careers, we are simply too constrained to rebuild our toolsheds from the ground up — even though we may very well want to.
-Could we embrace environments more accommodating to our messy technical work, incompatible histories and system (in)proficiencies?
+Could we embrace a work environment more accommodating to our messy technical work, incompatible technical trajectories and our latent (in)proficiencies?
-Provide room for explicit failure and experimentation, not just catering to the technical regimens of the brilliant few?
+Provide more room for explicit failure and experimentation, not just catering to the technical regimen of a brilliant few?
 It may be too late in moments of crises.
 We need to fail more in the open.